New to Expert Pensions?

 Another question asked candidates to detail the factors that would be taken into account by HMRC to ascertain whether a client is employed or self-employed.
 The point to take away here is that this question has been tested several times in the past.
 Another reason to add past paper reviews to your to-do-list!

 In the same paper, candidates were asked to explain briefly the authority granted under a general power of attorney.
 This appears to be a straightforward question, yet the examiners reported that a number of candidates answered it as if the question had been a ‘lasting power of attorney’.
-Now we know that you know that you need to read all questions carefully – but you might want to make a mental note to remind yourself of this when you’re under the pressure of an exam room.
+Now we know you need to read all the questions carefully.
+However, you might want to make a mental note to remind yourself of this when you’re under the pressure of an exam room.

-So, there you have it – a whole host of good reasons for reviewing past papers.
+So, to sum up here a whole host of good reasons for reviewing past papers.